Balance power contributors in the pan-European power system

 Key Takeaways

 • National vs. Pan-European Scale: On a national scale, increased import/export could provide additional balancing resources.
-However, on a pan-European scale, there’s no import or export.
+However, on a pan-European scale, this becomes a zero sum game.
 Multiple countries may want to import or export simultaneously, limiting this source of flexibility.

 • The Growing Gap: Europe faces a dilemma where residual load variation increases due to a higher share of variable renewable energy, but more than 50% of the balancing power, which is fossil, must be phased out.
 This creates a growing gap that needs to be addressed.